Environmental Protection Agency (EPA).

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for isoxaben used for human risk assessment is shown in Table 1 of this unit.
+A summary of the toxicological endpoints for isoxaben used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of February 7, 2018 (83 FR 5307) (FRL-9972-75).

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to isoxaben, EPA considered exposure under the petitioned-for tolerances.
-There are no tolerances currently established for isoxaben.
+In evaluating dietary exposure to isoxaben, EPA considered exposure under the petitioned-for tolerances as well as all existing isoxaben tolerances in 40 CFR 180.650.
 EPA assessed dietary exposures from isoxaben in food as follows:

 2. Dietary exposure from drinking water.
-The residues of concern in drinking water following applications of isoxaben include isoxaben and its degradates hydroxyisoxaben (N-[3-(1-hydroxyl-1-methylpropyl)-5-isoxazoyl]-2,6-dimethoxy-benzamide); dimethoxybenzamide (2,6-dimethoxybenzamide); methoxyphenylpyrimidinol (6-(1-ethyl-1-methylpropyl)-2-(2-hydroxy-6-methoxyphenyl)-4-pyrimidinol); and AEM hexenoylisoxaben (N-[3-amino-4-ethyl-4-methyl-2-hexenoyl]-2,6-dimethoxybenzamide).
-The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for isoxaben and its degradates in drinking water.
-These simulation models take into account data on the physical, chemical, and fate/transport characteristics of isoxaben and its degradates.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.
+The Agency used screening-level water exposure models in the dietary exposure analysis and risk assessment for isoxaben in drinking water.
+These simulation models take into account data on the physical, chemical, and fate/transport characteristics of isoxaben.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

-Based on the First Index Reservoir Screening Tool (FIRST) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of isoxaben and its degradates for chronic exposures for non-cancer assessments (the only dietary exposure scenario of concern for isoxaben) are estimated to be 120 parts per billion (ppb) for surface water and 43.6 ppb for ground water.
+Based on the Surface Water Concentration Calculator (SWCC v1.106) and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of isoxaben for chronic exposures are estimated to be 43.6 parts per billion (ppb) for surface water and 909 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For chronic dietary risk assessment, the water concentration of value 120 ppb was used to assess the contribution to drinking water.
+For the chronic dietary risk assessment, the water concentration value of 909 ppb was used to assess the contribution to drinking water.

 4. Cumulative effects from substances with a common mechanism of toxicity.
 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance, the Agency consider “available information” concerning the cumulative effects of a particular pesticide's residues and “other substances that have a common mechanism of toxicity.”